caige-kelly/interpreter/README.md

 Stop duct-taping together bash, Python, cron, systemd, and logging just to run reliable automation.
 Ripple is a functional, pipeline-oriented language designed specifically for operational scripts—with built-in scheduling, supervision, and observability.

+Ripple is a functional scripting language with the ability to configure it's own execution environment

 -----

 ## The Problem